zerota72/chat-space/README.md

 ### Association

-- has_many :users
+- belong_to :user
-- has_many :groups
+- belong_to :group